L-TCD/blog/README.md

 ## INSTALLATION

 ### **Configure environment variables**
-1. Open the *config.ini.example* file
+1. Open the *config.ini.example* file at the project's root folder
 2. Replace the example values with your own values
 3. Rename the file *config.ini*